alaycock/alaycock.github.io-archive/_posts/blog/2016-01-09-Smart-Mirror-Frame.markdown

 ![](/img/20150109/IMG_20150921_183245.jpg)

 I had the dimensions of the monitor, and then I got a mirror about 1/4" wider on each side, and then I build the frame to be 1/4" larger than the mirror, which ended up working out very well.
-I used a [corner clamp](http://www.homedepot.com/p/Pony-3-in-Corner-Clamp-9166-K/100180604) to make sure the corner lined up and didn't move while screwing them in.
+I used the corner clamp to make sure the corners lined up and didn't move while screwing them in.
 I also learned that it's important to pre-drill holes after breaking a couple screws and wasting some wood.

 I glued and nailed down the bezel, to be sure it wouldn't fall apart, I also added a support across the top, visible in the above picture, to support the frame when mounted on the wall.
 I'm still unsure about how to mount this though, as it's really heavy and I've never mounted anything on a wall that's reasonably heavy.